 Along with collected items, you can incorporate pieces both new and old to get the boho look.
 Blakeney is a fan of reupholstering, which can breathe new life into an older object.
 "I like to have fun with reupholstering old sofas in bold botanical prints," Blakeney says.
 You can also try your hand at thrift shopping to find unique home décor items to go with newer furnishings.

 Bring the Outside In

 "I think that one unique aspect of bohemian décor is that any surface can easily become a piece of art," Blakeney explains.
-Think uncycled objects, handpainted furniture, textile wall art, and even a statement-making gallery wall.
-"It's all about being creative and experimenting, having fun, and feeling free to try out the new and the unexpected," she declares.
+Think upcycled objects, handpainted furniture, textile wall art, and even a statement-making gallery wall.
+"It's all about being creative and experimenting, having fun, and feeling free to try out the new and the unexpected," Blakeney declares.

 Learn the Difference Between Clutter and Display

 One common misconception about bohemian décor is that it can't be well organized.
 While boho spaces tend to be filled with objects, art, and textiles, they can still be entirely functional.
 "I don't love clutter," Blakeney admits, "I just love looking at art and books and mementos, and color makes me happy—but I also need order and function in my home or I go crazy!"
 Display your items with pride, but be wary of things getting out of hand.

 Again, the thing about creating a bohemian living room is opting for pieces that look and feel more weathered and worn than shiny and new.
 Here, this couch looks like it's been well-loved.
 A bright blue accent wall and bright orange pillows keeps things lively.

 According to Blakeney, there are countless factors to consider when selecting the right shade of paint to adorn a bohemian living room.
 While it may depend on things like natural light, furnishings, and floors, you can also select paint based on the mood you want to create in a space.
 Add a pop of color if that fits your needs or stick with something neutral and let your bright décor speak for itself.